 It's always a great pleasure to follow the initiatives of our Masters' Alumni and to see how their studies at ALTIS have benefited their career paths and current businesses.
 We happened to see this video, taken from a broadcast of the Ecuadorian TV channel Telamazonas, in which our alumna Gabriela Sarmiento was interviewed.
 We were overjoyed to see how her business, the secondhand fashion shop Usa Reusa, is thriving.

-Gabriela joined the Masters course as part of the 2014-15 cohort.
+Gabriela joined the Master in Strategic Management and Global Business (SMGB) as part of the 2014-15 cohort.
 She was 25, with an academic background in international trade, previous work experience in the same sector but with the dream, one day, "to become my own boss".

 During the Master she became increasingly interested in both the entrepreneurial and the socially sustainable aspects of business.
 For her action project, she developed a business plan aimed at involving unemployed women in a cooperative cleaning-service initiative, to provide them with an income and more independence.
 This first project did not go ahead, but the idea of establishing an entrepreneurial venture persisted and became Usa Reusa.

 "Being part of the generation of people who practice and encourage consumption of responsible fashion that damages the planet as little as possible is our motivation.
 We firmly believe that recycled and social fashion can be one of the solutions to generate positive changes at an environmental, social and cultural level."

 This is the value proposition of the venture.